-Errors in Performance.
-Furthermore the musicians may make local errors that should neither halt the process nor interfere with the global coherence of the performance.
-In a live performance situation, different errors may be encountered: the listening module could confuse an event with another, miss an event, or produce a false-alarm.
+Fig. 2 Augmented score for an interactive piece; the top staff contains the instrumental section whereas lower staves correspond to specific computer music commands.
+This score features three discrete-sequence groups and a continuous trajectory (bottom staff) as accompaniment actions of one instrument voice (upper staff), all living within a single score framework.
+Section 5 describes the constructions available in the Antescofo augmented score language.
+The authoring of Antescofo augmented scores directly on a graphical representation such as this one is possible thanks to the integration within the NoteAbility score editor a false-alarm.
 Additionally, musicians might introduce performance errors that can affect the accompaniment results.
 In all cases, we expect not only that the system continues to work, but also that it reacts as musically as possible.
-A similar requirement holds for critical embedded systems such as those on airplanes where in-flight errors can result to extreme human casualties.
+A similar requirement holds for critical embedded systems such as those on airplanes where inflight errors can result to extreme human casualties.
 Even if human lives are not at stake in an interactive computer music performance, a crash or halt during a concert should be avoided!

-2 Score Following and the Antescofo System
+3 Score following and the Antescofo system

-The Antescofo system is an attempt to address both the compositional (programming) and the performative (real-time evaluation and synchronization) dimensions in mixed music as described in Section 1.
-Antescofo achieves this goal relying on two subsystems (see Figure 3): a listening machine that tracks in real-time the position of the musicians in the augmented score and a reactive engine relying on a dedicated synchronous language for the real-time coordination of the electronic part.
+The Antescofo system is an attempt to address both the compositional (programming) and the performative (real-time evaluation and synchronization) dimensions in mixed music as described in Section 2.
+Antescofo achieves this goal relying on two subsystems (see Fig. 3): a listening machine that tracks in real-time the position of the musicians in the augmented score and a reactive engine relying on a dedicated synchronous language for the real-time coordination of the electronic part.
 This paper focuses on the domain specific language (DSL) of Antescofo.
-This DSL is a simple language which permits to specify augmented scores, containing both instrumental and electronic parts and the instructions for their coordination during a performance (i.e. the specification of the events to recognize in real-time and of the actions triggered by these), following the ideas presented in Section 1.
+This DSL is a simple language which permits to specify augmented scores, containing both instrumental and electronic parts and the instructions for their coordination during a performance (i.e. the specification of the events to recognize in real-time and of the actions triggered by these), following the ideas presented in Section 2.
 This section gives a bird's-eye view on Antescofo.
 The augmented score language, its syntax and semantics, are studied in the second part of the paper.